jina-ai/jina/docs/chapters/jep/jep-1.rst

 Serialization of ``Driver``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When :func:`jina.drivers.BaseExecutableDriver.save` or :func:`jina.drivers.BaseExecutableDriver.save_config` is called, then the driver it contains will be also saved as a part of YAML or as a part of the binary pickle.
 Note, that the driver deserialized from the binary/YAML will be always "unattached".
 This is because the attached ``Pea`` and ``Executor`` should not be serialized while saving.
+Thus it has to call :func:`attach` for making it connected to :class:`jina.peapods.pea.Pea` and :class:`jina.executuors.BaseExecutor` again.

 We make :class:`jina.drivers.BaseDriver` and :class:`jina.drivers.BaseExecutableDriver` loadable from YAML configs.
-The arguments of :func:`__init__` can be specified via ``with``, and a non-parametric :func:`__init__` can be specified via ``{}`` For example,
+The arguments of :func:`__init__` can be specified via ``with``, and a non-parametric :func:`__init__` can be specified via ``{}``.
+Very similar to how it is defined for :class:`jina.executors.BaseExecutor`.
+For example,

 .. highlight:: yaml
 .. code-block:: yaml